 But, in contrast to my certainty about what I did not believe, I had very little in the way of positive beliefs.
 The decade of my twenties was spent in a more or less wandering quest for something that I could once again regard as true.
 Being as it was the 1970's, it was an interesting time for such a quest.
 It definitely had its ups and downs.
 I actually lived for a while in a self described "Zen Macrobiotic Commune" in Brooklyn.
 One summer an obsession with suicide led to a six week stay in a state psychiatric hospital.
 While I can't say that the treatment I received there was very helpful, the experience was definitely an interesting one, and indirectly set me on the course that led to a career working with the sort of terribly afflicted and marginalized people I first encountered there.

 Sometime after my marriage, I signed up for a yoga class at the extension branch of a state university.
-It was taught by a minister.
-Having known nothing but Adventist ministers, I could not imagine what connection a minister might have with something as non-Christian as yoga.
-I learned that he was the pastor of the local Unitarian-Universalist Church, and talked my then Episcopalian wife into visiting to find out what this strange religion was all about.
+It was taught by someone who was described as a minister.
+Having known nothing but Adventist pastors, I could not imagine what connection a minister might have with something as non-Christian as yoga.
+I learned that he was the minister of the local Unitarian-Universalist Church, and talked my then Episcopalian wife into visiting to find out what this strange religion was all about.
 Much to my amazement, at the end of the service, the congregation sat back down to discuss the sermon topic, and actually challenge the minister on some of the points he had made.
 In Unitarian-Universalism I discovered an open form of spirituality that actively encouraged dialogue about controversial issues, something I could not have imagined as an Adventist.
 I very quickly became an active member of the Chattanooga Unitarian-Universalist church.

 Still I was far from having an understanding what had happened with the shattering of my Adventist faith, and very far from knowing just what I did believe.
 After moving (fleeing?) to California from Tennessee, and another very dark period, I went into psychotherapy with a therapist who recognized the spiritual dimension of my dis-ease.
 Through him I became acquainted with the work of the Swiss psychiatrist, C. G. Jung.
 In Jung's voluminous, very deep and challenging writings I found a connection between psychology and spirituality, as well for the first time a coherent way of understanding my experience as a spiritual journey.
 I also discovered Joseph Campbell’s work on mythology.
 Jung and Campbell’s many references to esoteric spiritual traditions opened new doors for me.
 Jungian psychology became the foundation upon which I began building a new perspective of the world and my place in it.

 After finishing my BA, I went to graduate school to become a psychotherapist with a special interest in the interplay of spiritual and psychological issues.
-One of my areas of specialization is doing psychotherapy with former members of fundamentalist-type religions (which by my broad definition includes SDA), and have written a few professional papers on the psychological issues such a background tends to produce.(3)
+While I am now retired, a special interest in my several decades practicing pscyotherapy was working with former members of fundamentalist-type religions (which by my broad definition includes SDA), and have written a few professional papers on the psychological issues such a background tends to produce.(3)